 How to Set Up a Composer Project

-Before we can install Pest, we need to set up a Composer project.
+Before we can install Pest, we need to set up a Composer project (or packagist).
 Composer is a dependency manager for PHP that allows you to manage your project's libraries and dependencies.

 Step-by-Step Guide to Setting Up a Composer Project